devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-1.md

 This Java program takes two command line arguments, converts them to double values, sums them, and then prints the result.
 If less than two arguments are provided, or if the arguments cannot be converted to double values, an error message is printed.

-## 17) Discuss public, private, protected and default access modifiers with examples.
+## <mark> 17) Discuss public, private, protected and default access modifiers with examples.
 OR What is a visibility modifier?
-Explain all with examples.
+Explain all with examples. </mark>

 In Java, access modifiers are keywords that set the access levels for classes, variables, methods, and constructors.
 They are used to restrict the scope of variables, methods, classes, and constructors.
 There are four types of access modifiers in Java: